Optimal variance stopping with linear diffusions: Setting and problem formulation

 It is a normal sight in non-discounted problems that one needs some transiency in order to get interesting results.
-However, we would like to stress that the squareness nature of the problem \eqref{eq prob} forces quite a strong transiency requirement for a finite value: it is not enough that the process is transience, but it also needs to wander sufficiently rarely toward an unbounded end point.
+However, we would like to stress that the quadratic nature of the problem \eqref{eq prob} forces quite a strong transiency requirement for the finiteness: it is not enough that the process is transience, but it also needs to wander sufficiently rarely toward an unbounded end point.

 Lastly, the following additional technical assumption will help to simplify the general result when facing randomized stopping times.

 \begin{assumption} \begin{enumerate}[(I)] \item Let the conditions of Case (I) from Assumption \ref{assumption} hold.
 For each $c\in\I$ let $Z(c)$ denote the set of $z$ maximizing the ratio $\frac{z^2-\alpha^2-2c(z-\alpha)}{S(z)}$.
 For each $c\in\I$ for which $Z(c)$ has more than one element we assume that